-She cloaked herself in mystery, worked in secret in the military and kept her magic to herself.
+She cloaked herself in mystery, worked in secret in the military, and kept her magic to herself.
 The way she used her magic was first to transform herself.
-Once she decided it was appropriate to the situation, she would transform herself--by taking off (some) of her clothes.
+Once she decided it was appropriate to invoke her powers for a situation, she would transform herself--by taking off (some) of her clothes.
 Honestly, I think that sort of thing leaves a mark, don't you?
-The Gen X girls, soon to be young women, were watching and absorbing as much of this as we could get from 1975-79.
+Gen X girls, soon to be young women, were watching and absorbing as much of this as we could get from 1975-79.

 What exactly was getting hammered in I can't really say, but I am sure that the culture has a lot better things to offer some 30+ years later.
 In her search for superheroes and role models, my daughter is offered a far more nutritionally rich media diet than I ever had.